bsgriggs/mendix9-searchable-reference-selector/docs/Enumeration.md

 **Selection type** - The attribute or association type that the widget is expected to set.
 **Enum attribute** - The attribute that will be set when the user selects an option.
 The widget automatically displays all possible options for the selected enumeration.
-**Enum filter type** - Which mode affects the available enumeration values.
+**Enum filter type** - Allows you to customize which enumeration values are selectable

--   Off = no customization
+-   Off = All options are selectable
--   Include = Only the specified values are shown
+-   Include = Only the specified values are selectable
--   Exclude = The specified values are not shown
+-   Exclude = The specified values are not selectable

-**Enum filter list** - A comma separated list of the enumeration's keys.
+**Enum filter list** - A comma-separated list of the enumeration's keys.
 They are used according to the Enum Filter Type.
 The list should not have any spaces.

 **Enum filter example**